Loop Road and Lucky's Place

 The building burned down recently and all you can see now is some charred ruins.

 There is a country road leading south from Monroe Station called the Loop Road.
 It's official designation is CR-94.

 It heads south for several miles, and then bends east where it hooks up with Tamiami Trail again.

 It is probably the loneliest 25 mile stretch of road in Florida.

 A few hardy pioneers used to live along this road.
 Most of them are gone, their homesteads purchased by the federal government when the Big Cypress was assembled as a national preserve.

-A visitor recently (August 2013) drove this gravel stretch and says it isn't bad for a regular passenger car.
+A visitor recently (August 2013) drove this gravel stretch of road and says it isn't bad for a regular passenger car.

 He is famous for writing the "Orange Blossom Special", a country fiddle classic.

 After about 15 miles of this gravel road, you will finally come to the paved section that you will enjoy for the final 8 miles.

 The paved section begins at a Big Cypress ranger station and a trail head that will give you a great walking experience through the Big Cypress Swamp.